Absurd: Anthropophagous Part 2

 1:25:30 Katya Berger is chased down a couple extra hallways.

-And of course now we have another contender: 2018's US blu-ray from Severin.
+Then, of course, we got another contender: 2018's US blu-ray from Severin.
 It also has both versions of the film taken from a 2k scan from the original negative.
-The same one?
-We'll have to check.
+But now both 2k blus are being pushed out by a 4k UHD from 88 Films 2024 combo-pack, which also includes a 1080p BD of their new transfer.

-Both the original mono audio tracks are presented in lossless LPCM 2.0 on both discs and sound surprisingly good.
+Both the original mono audio tracks are presented in lossless 2.0 on all three discs (LPCM on the first 88, DTS-HD on the later releases) and sound surprisingly good.
 Carlo Maria Cordio's soundtrack really rocks.
-And the Italian version has optional/ removable English subtitles on 88's disc.
-On Severin, both versions have subtitles, which match their audio tracks.
-So one bonus point to Severin there.
+The Italian version has optional/ removable English subtitles on 88's 2017 disc.
+On the 2018 and 2024 discs, both versions have their own subtitles, which match their audio tracks.
+So one more reason to upgrade at least from the original BD there.

 Oh you want extras, too?
-Yeah, this film's got some good stuff.
-First up is that aforementioned audio commentary.
+Yeah, 88's got some good stuff.
+Starting with their 2017 blu, we have that aforementioned audio commentary.
 It's another one by The Hysteria Continues podcast guys, and I'm not usually a big fan of theirs (in terms of audio commentaries, not the podcast itself), but I think they're getting better.
 Typically, one of them seems to prepare and know a lot about the film, acting as sort of an expert commentary, and the other guys just interrupt him and annoy the listener.
 That dynamic hasn't really changed, but I think they've dialed it down, and at least two of them are plugged in this time.
 They provide some good info in the first half, despite the other guys kinda phoning it in, and the jokes-to-commentary ratio is, well, mostly fine.
 They do keep the energy up throughout (though the added scenes do force some pauses in the track).
-Halfway through the movie, though, they seem to run out of things to say and just go on super long tangents about their favorite slashers or other movies that came out in 1981.
+Halfway through the movie, however, they seem to run out of things to say and just go on super long tangents about their favorite slashers or other movies that came out in 1981.
 So you could probably turn it off once you start getting into that territory; but the first half is worth a listen and does add some value to the disc.

 I SAVED CINEMA!!